Skip to main content

 Here in Norwich, there’s no denying our love of food and drink.
 This is where cocktails are drunk to the sound of DJs in an Art Nouveau arcade, you can devour donburi bowls in a medieval market, and higgledy piggledy pubs are packed with the latest local craft brews.

-With our itinerary you can taste the best Norwich has to offer!
+With our 1-night, 2-day itinerary, you can taste the best Norwich has to offer!
 There’s fresh local produce, worldwide flavours and tempting aromas around every corner.
-This food-filled weekend will let you savour every second in our fine city.
-Is your mouth watering yet?
+Indulge in alfresco eating as spring sun warms the air and parasols offer welcome shade.

-Keep reading for our foodies itinerary in Norwich!
+Keep reading for our foodie’s itinerary in Norwich!

-Where to Eat in Norwich | Best Roasts | Best Afternoon Teas | Best Brunches | Fine Dining | Food & Drink Experiences | Eat on a Budget
+Where to Eat in Norwich | Best Roasts | Best Afternoon Teas | Best Brunches | Fine Dining | Food & Drink Experiences | Best Cheap Eats | Best Vegan & Vegetarian Food

-Day 1
+Day One

 The Waffle House/ Jarrolds/ Cheryl Cade Food Tour/ Yalm